Hillsborough County Commission Extends Local State Of Emergency

 The prevailing worry is the governor’s decision could cause a large spike in Coronavirus cases.
 “If he had waited until, maybe another five weeks before declaring this, we’d probably be at the end of the fourth wave and we’d probably be at a point where this whole pandemic is dying out and it would be a bad memory by this summer,” said Unnasch.

-Despite the governor’s order, five out of six county commissioners voted to extend the local state of emergency, primarily for financial funding reasons.READ MORE: Florida Woman Places Herself & Baby Under Truck, Arrested For Child Abuse
+Despite the governor’s order, five out of six county commissioners voted to extend the local state of emergency, primarily for financial funding reasons.READ MORE: 'We Build The Wall' President Faces 20 Years In Prison With New Indictment

 County Commissioner Kimberly Overman conveyed her fears at the meeting, “It is not the time to let our guard down.
 We’ve seen other countries fall into a second surge that is global in nature right now in terms of what’s happening.
 It is extreme but it is important to recognize a second surge is a risk.”